 The high-tech companies moving into the “Byte Belt” expect climate-control technicians to have the expertise to work on systems in their “smart” buildings.
 Technicians who are proficient with computers and understand electronics typically have the best job opportunities.
 They are also expected to be skilled troubleshooters.

-The table below compares national, state, and regional salaries of HVAC professionals:
+The table below is a comparison of national, state, and regional salaries of HVAC professionals.

 If Buffalo workers are unable to attend a local apprenticeship program, they may obtain training from industry associations such as the following: